gab-carb/quest-submissions/chapter5/day2.md

     pub var number: Int

   pub fun updateNumber(newNumber: Int) {
-    self.number = newNumber.   //Changed so that newNumber updates the value of number, this way it clears the post condition of ITest
+    self.number = newNumber.   // Changed so that newNumber updates the value of number,
-  }
+                               // this way it clears the post condition of ITest }
-                                     //Remove local resource Interface. pub resource Stuff: ITest.IStuff { //And implement the resource interface from the ITest contract interface. pub var favouriteActivity: String
+                                     // Remove local resource Interface. pub resource Stuff: ITest.IStuff { // And implement the resource interface from the ITest contract interface. pub var favouriteActivity: String

     init() {